JaneJosifovski/Frontend-automation-testing-SeleniumIDE/README.md

 ## Introduction

 As a Quality Assurance tester, I am always looking for ways to improve my testing skills and make the testing process more efficient.
 That's why I started using SeleniumIDE to generate automation scripts for web testing.
 The scripts in this portfolio demonstrate my proficiency in using SeleniumIDE to test a variety of web applications.
+To test out these tests you would need SeleniumIDE (an extention for Chrome and Firefox), or go with the longer route by using an IDE with lauching Selenium and etc.

 ## Getting Started